bkesterbyld/maroon-potato/src/pages/index.md

         media_width: thirty-three
       - title: collaborative and secure
         content: >
-          Above enforces a data-centric approach in your solutions and operations that prevents database and silo proliferation.
-Each data set managed in Above can power multiple views that feed multiple applications.
-Each view gets it's own granular API key down to the field level if needed.
+          Above enforces a collaborative data-centric approach in your solutions and operations that prevents database and silo proliferation.
+Each data set managed in Above can power multiple projects and applications, with granular browser and API access controls.
         actions: []
         media_position: right
         media_width: thirty-three